jkunimune/Map-Projections/README.md

 ## Installation
 If you are a fancy Windows user, I recommend the convenient [fancy Windows binaries](https://github.com/jkunimune15/Map-Projections/releases).
 Double-click to install them and then keep pressing buttons until something good happens.
 If you see a map, you're in the right place.

 If you are not on Windows or are otherwise not fancy enough to deserve such executables, simply double-click on the .jar files in the main directory and, if you have [Java](https://java.com/en/download/) installed (10/10 would recommend), it should just run without any set-up.
+Sometimes Windows is weird and you have to use the command line; idk.
+Ask the internet how to run .jar files if you need help.

 You could also compile and run the source code, but if you do, there are a few dependencies.
 The Java dependencies can be obtained as .jar files: